Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 def validation_step(self, batch, batch_nb)

 # if you have multiple val dataloaders:
-def validation_step(self, batch, batch_nb, dataloader_idxdx)
+def validation_step(self, batch, batch_nb, dataloader_idx)
 ```
 **OPTIONAL**
 If you don't need to validate you don't need to implement this method.
 In this step you'd normally generate examples or calculate anything of interest such as accuracy.

-When the validation_step is called, the model has been put in eval mode and PyTorch gradients have been disabled.
-At the end of validation, model goes back to training mode and gradients are enabled.
+Before validation_step is called, the model is put in eval mode and PyTorch gradients are disabled.
+After validation_step is called, the model is put back in training mode and gradients are reenabled.

 The dict you return here will be available in the `validation_end` method.